 Early Notables of the Coldman family (pre 1700)

-, he was hanged, drawn and...
-Another 45 words (3 lines of text) are included under the topic Early Coldman Notables in all our PDF Extended History products and printed products wherever possible.
+Another 85 words (6 lines of text) are included under the topic Early Coldman Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Coldman family to Ireland